 In this high desert town, you have to know how to cool down.
-We’ve rounded up a Tasty Top 10 that includes some of the coolest treats around.
+We’ve rounded up a list of some of the coolest treats around.
 These treats are all equally delicious – so this list is in no particular order.
 Try one, or try them all!
 We won’t judge.

 Rude Boy Cookies is a favorite with local families and college students who flock to their distinctive storefront for the ever-changing menu of cookies.
 For those who want to step it up a notch – order an ice cream sandwich.
 Simply choose your base from any of the unique cookie creations, then pick which flavor of New Mexico’s own Creamland ice cream to smash between the two crunchy cookies.

 Inspired by Mexican paleterias, Pop Fizz has added an American soda fountain twist.
 A paleta (pronounced pah-lay-tuh) is the Mexican version of a popsicle.
 Pop Fizz’s paletas are made with all-natural flavors, and absolutely no artificial colors or flavoring.
 Find Pop Fizz at events around Albuquerque, including the Rail Yards Market, to try flavors like Matcha Mint, Vegan Cookies and Cream, or Cucumber Chile Lime– just to name a few.
 They also have a mobile paleta truck that you can find at various pop-up events throughout the year.

 Get a Picture-Perfect Treat at Neko Neko at Sawmill Market

 Located in Sawmill Market, Neko Neko, Japanese for Cat Cat, serves Taiyaki, a Japanese fish-shaped cake, filled with soft-serve ice cream and topped with sweet treats.
 Not only are they the definition of a tasty cool treat, they also are totally worthy of an Instagram post.